NocturneOfShadows/GPTsGrandDesign-Dota2/README.md

 2. **Abilities**:
    - Distinct name and engaging description.
    - Specify if Passive, Active, or Toggle.
-   - Essential details like damage type, cast range, etc.
+   - Essential details like damage type, cast range, cast point, and cost (can be mana or health).
    - If values change across levels, provide the variable followed by values.
-   - Cooldown, Mana Cost, and other mechanics.
+   - Cooldown and other mechanics.
    - *Note**: Abilities should be entirely new concepts, not derivatives or reminiscent of [HERO NAME]'s original abilities or any existing Dota 2 abilities.

 3. **Aghanim's Shard and Scepter Upgrades**: